 You might have seen people around with braces only on the top or bottom row of teeth.
 This is called single arch wire braces.
 Sometimes, a single arch wire can be put in place to correct certain issues.
-For example, when the bottom row of teeth are straight and a person is happy with them but the top row presents a significant overbite and gaps, a set of single arch wire braces on the top row may be used to correct them.
+For example, when the bottom row of teeth are straight and a person is happy with them.
+However, the top row presents with significant overbite and gaps.
+In this case, a set of single arch wire braces on the top row only may be required.

 Dual arch wire braces are what most people are used to seeing.
 This is where the arch wires and brackets are on the top and bottom rows of teeth.
 In either case, the braces are just as effective and are used to correct certain specific issues.

 The jaw and the teeth form a complex arrangement and it’s important that any orthodontic treatment takes all of these factors into account.
 For example, as we age our bites become deeper and our front teeth change position to overlap a bit more.
 This will influence what kind of orthodontic treatment is required.
 And whether single or dual wire arch braces are going to be more effective.